kmeshavkin/weather-mood-radio/README.md

 - API (soundcloud.com, darksky.net)
 - Responsive design

-If you want to check my other works, you can visit my portfolio: [https://kmeshavkin.github.io/](https://kmeshavkin.github.io/)
+If you want to check my other projects, you can visit my portfolio: [https://kmeshavkin.github.io/](https://kmeshavkin.github.io/)